TakeJoshyy/Roguemon/README.md

 | **Between Gyms, Items you pick up can be KEPT, temporarily – but they can’t be used yet.
 It’s possible you can Win/Choose to keep them via a Prize.
 If you don’t Win/Choose them from a prize, they will get trashed in the next Cleansing Phase.** |
 | :--------------------: |
 | Think of your bag as a temporary holding space for some possible items you can win when you get a prize. |
 > Exception - Pre-Gym 1 held item.
-Until you have cleared the first gym, you may use any non banned held items OR any found battle items you pick up, with no restrictions.
-These items must all be trashed during the cleansing phase after completing Gym 1.
+Until you have cleared the first gym, you may use any non-banned held items, X items, and flutes you pick up, with no restrictions.
+These items must all be trashed during the cleansing phase after completing Gym 1, whether or not they were used.

+---

+> Note: The "Found Item" prize can be used to unlock any held item, X item, flute, or TM.
+If you unlock a held item, it may be equipped and unequipped at will; if you unlock an X item or a flute, it may be used normally; if you unlock a TM, it may not be taught yet, but is permanently safe from being cleansed and may be taught with a "TM in bag" prize later.

 ---